-It is now in order to comment on the interpretations of the Tsallis nonextensitivity parameter $q$.
-First, the assumption that $q>1$ manifests fluctuations in $1/\lambda$ of the so--called Levy exponential distribution, $\exp(-x/\lambda)$, is apparently superficial \cite{Wilk:1999dr}.
-The nature of such fluctuations wasn't determined, yet.
-On the other hand, such fluctuations should be also accompanied by a remarkable change in the phase space, itself \cite{Tawfik:2010uh}.
-Likewise, we assess the connection between the departure of $q$ from its extensive value, the unity, from above and the large fluctuations of temperature.
-Second, the claim on the existence of fundamental differences between BG-- and Tsallis--statistics\footnote{There is no fundamental difference between BG-- and Tsallis--statistics, unless the ealier is extensive and the latter is nonextensive statistical framework!} leads to an {\it ad hoc} prerequisite that the thermodynamic temperature, the one deduced from BG statistrics, differs from the one determined in Tsallis statistics, $T_{Tsallis}=T_{BG}+(q-1)K$, where the parameter $K$ should be modeled as a function of the energy transfer between the source and the surrounding \cite{Deppman:2012qt}.
-This {\it phenomenological} interpretation is closely related to blind improper implementation of Tsallis--algebra\footnote{Replacing $\exp(x)$ with $\exp_q(x)$, Eq. (\ref{wq:TslsExp}) and $\ln(x)$ with $\ln_q(x)$, Eq. (\ref{wq:TslsLn})}.
-It is worthy highlighting that the reproduction of the transverse momentum distributions was misinterpreted and accordingly the resulting temperature \cite{Bialas:2015pla}.
+It is now appropriate to provide an analysis of the interpretations of the Tsallis nonextensitivity parameter $q$.
+Initially, the assumption that $q>1$ indicates fluctuations in $1/\lambda$ of the Levy exponential distribution, $\exp(-x/\lambda)$, which may seem superficial \cite{Wilk:1999dr}.
+However, the nature of these fluctuations has not yet been determined.
+Additionally, these fluctuations should also result in a significant alteration in the phase space itself \cite{Tawfik:2010uh}.
+Furthermore, we evaluate the relationship between the deviation of $q$ from its extensive value (unity) from above and the occurrence of large temperature fluctuations.

+Moreover, the assertion that there are fundamental distinctions between BG- and Tsallis-statistics\footnote{There is no fundamental difference between BG- and Tsallis-statistics, unless the earlier is an extensive and the latter is a nonextensive statistical framework!} necessitates an arbitrary prerequisite.
+This prerequisite suggests that the thermodynamic temperature, derived from BG statistics, differs from the temperature determined in Tsallis statistics, $T_{Tsallis}=T_{BG}+(q-1)K$, where the parameter $K$ should be modeled as a function of the energy transfer between the source and the surrounding \cite{Deppman:2012qt}.

+This particular interpretation, grounded in phenomenology, is directly connected to the flawed utilization of Tsallis-algebra, which involves the substitution of $\exp(x)$ with $\exp_q(x)$ as shown in Eq. (\ref{wq:TslsExp}), and $\ln(x)$ with $\ln_q(x)$ as shown in Eq. (\ref{wq:TslsLn}).
+Notably, there was a misinterpretation in replicating the transverse momentum distributions, leading to an inaccurate determination of the resulting temperature as reported in \cite{Bialas:2015pla}.